 It is recognised that New Zealand has strict biosecurity regulations and delays can occur during the quarantine process for a range of reasons.
 For many species, there may be difficulties during initial post quarantine propagation which prevents applicants having suitable plant material for PVR purposes soon after release from quarantine.
 Deadlines may be extended on request from the applicant providing that the reason for the delay is justifiable and explained in full.
 The setting of importation deadlines must have flexibility and take due account of matters outside of the control of the applicant or PVRO.

 In addition to adherence to the formal deadlines, there is an expectation that applicants will keep PVRO informed of progress regarding when importation can be expected, their own importation timeline, Ministry of Primary Industries importation requirements which may cause delays and any other relevant matters.

 An application will not be permitted to continue, should waiting for plant material to be made available be unreasonably prolonged or the testing timetable is indefinite.

 Varieties without plant material requirements at application or for testing

 For species and individual varieties where PVRO does not require seed at application or where a growing trial is not required in New Zealand, there is no requirement to import or supply plant material for PVR purposes.
 In these cases there will be no importation or plant supply deadlines set by PVRO at application and whether or not there is plant material in New Zealand is a matter for the variety owner and their NZ agent.
-It should be noted that the PVRO has an expectation that plant material of any protected variety can be made available in reasonable time for official purposes on request.
+It should be noted, however, the Plant Variety Rights Act 1987 Section 16 (2) provides for possible cancellation of a Right if plant material of any protected variety is not made available in reasonable time following a request for official purposes.
 This includes a PVR growing trial for a candidate variety where the already protected variety is required for comparison or reference purposes.